-An NPI number is a 10-digit numerical identifier used to identify an individual provider or health care entity.
+An National Provider Identifier (NPI) is a unique 10-digit numerical identifier used to identify an individual provider or health care entity.
 It is shared with other providers, employers, health plans, and payers via the NPI registry.

-If you are a HIPAA-covered provider or if you are a health care provider or supplier who bills federally funded programs for your services, you must have an NPI number the NPI lookup registry.
+If you are a HIPAA-covered provider or if you are a health care provider or supplier who bills federally funded programs for your services, under the Health Insurance Portability and Accountability Act of 1996, you must have an identification number the NPI lookup registry for billing purposes.
 Providers need an NPI number prior to enrolling with Medicare.

-The assignment of an NPI Number is not required for a provider to practice medicine.
+The assignment of a Number is not required for a provider to practice medicine.
 A health care provider who is HIPAA non-covered, has opted out of Medicare/Medicaid, and/or takes absolutely no third-party payments does not need to get one.

-Having a national standard for electronic health care transactions simplifies the processes and reduces the administrative burdens on health care providers.
+Having a national standard for electronic health care transactions simplifies the processes and reduces the administrative burdens on health care providers through administrative simplification.

-How do you apply for an NPI number to be listed in the NPI registry?
+How do you apply for an Idenitifcation number to be listed in the NPI registry?

 To complete the online application, you must first obtain an Identity & Access (I&A) User ID.
 You may obtain this User ID by accessing https://nppes.cms.hhs.gov and completing steps 1-4 below: